Arijeet2580/HacktoberfestCode2023/README.md

 - Create a new pull request from your forked repository

-Thank you for being a part of our open source family and for making this Hacktoberfest memorable!
+- You can update the pull request according to the Issues Thank you for being a part of our open source family and for making this Hacktoberfest memorable!
 Happy coding and contributing! 🌟

 Let's make this Hacktoberfest a celebration of collaboration and innovation.
 Together, we can create something amazing. 💡🎉

 Happy Hacking! 🤖👾

 ************************************************************************************************************************************
 <br>